-Rehearsals: Messiah College Choral Arts Society rehearses on Tuesday evenings (7:15-9:30PM) beginnning on January 15, 2013.
-Rehearsals will take place on Messiah College campus.
+Rehearsals: Messiah College Choral Arts Society rehearses on Tuesday evenings (7:15-9:30PM).
+Rehearsals will take place in the Martin Choral Rehearsal Hall, in the Calvin and Janet High Center, on Messiah College campus.

 About the ensemble: